alxwrd/specsavers/README.md

 <Appointment time="09:20">
 ```

+## What?

+The Specsavers booking site is powered by a RESTful API.
+This library
+aims to provide a simple, easy, and Pythonic interface to that service.

 ## Why?

-Booking an appointment can be a hassle, especially if you need one last minute.
+I recently needed an eye test, and Specsavers has the ability to book online.
+I needed an appointment fairly last minute (two days before), but fortunately,
+there was _one_ slot left.
+I proceeded to make the appointment, but in the
+time it had taken to fill in my details: it had already been taken.

+I wanted to watch for new appointments to pop up, but frustratingly, every
+time I refreshed the page, I was taken back to the first step of the process.

+So I did some digging in the browsers dev tools.
+To my delight, I realised
-Fortunately, for opticians appointments, the Specsavers booking site is
-powered by a RESTful API.
-This library aims to provide a simple, easy, and
+that the Specsavers booking site is powered by a RESTful API.
+I wrote some
-Pythonic interface to that service.
+code to fetch appointments for the desired date; so I could watch to see if
+another appointment became available.

+In the end, I got an appointment for the day I wanted.
+I didn't want to let
+my learnings about the API go to waste though, so I created this package!

 ## Using